GIVING SOMETHING BACK

 A Special Interest: Sailing

-From the mid-1990s, my wife and I sailed the Chesapeake for six seasons on an S-2 Model 8.0B (26-foot) pocket cruiser.
+In the mid- to late-1990s, my wife and I sailed the Chesapeake for six seasons on an S-2 Model 8.0B (26-foot) pocket cruiser.
 She was a lovely little boat who taught us a lot of things and was very forgiving of our mistakes.
 But with less than five feet of headroom below deck, weekend cruising was a little like camping out, without the ants.
 In the winter of 1999, we stepped up to a much more comfortable 1973 Bristol 34.4 sloop.
 Rafiki ("friend" in Swahili, or "companion" in Arabic) taught us quite a number of other new things.
 In the seven seasons we sailed her, she impressed us with her handling in both light and heavy air.
 We took her through the trailing end of a tropical storm in May 2005, weathering 30 knot headwinds, 4-foot chop and heavy opposing tides, without complaint from the boat.
 Finding deck leaks can seem like purgatory -- no doubt about it.
 However, the maintenance time on her deck teak was more than compensated for by her longer cruising range, sailing comfort, and stability in Chesapeake surface chop.
 She also scooted along at over seven knots on a close reach, when she hit that 'sweet spot' that sailors all look for.

 This brings us to the bottom of my homepage.
 Feel free to write me, to share your journeys if you feel so inclined.
 Or write to pose a particular question.
 I'll help if I can, or I'll find somebody else to help.
 I'm here for you.